wsor4035/dev.luanti.org/content/server/setup.md

 - Never grant privileges to a player just because they use a name you recognise.
 Player names are not reserved between servers, so you should always confirm who the player is.
 - Install and configure a chat filter mod like [filter](https://content.luanti.org/packages/sofar/filter/), to prevent swearing and/or sexual chat.
 This is useful to inform players of the rules rather than actual enforcement, as working around filters is fairly easy.

 For more mods useful to server administration, see the [Server Moderation and Tools](https://content.luanti.org/packages/?tag=server_tools) tag on ContentDB.
-See also the [SzUtilPack](https://content.luanti.org/packages/Warr1024/szutilpack/) package which is a modpack by Warr1024 that contains a lot of useful mods for server management such as automatic restarts, pruning players or additional useful chatcommands.
+See also the [SzUtilPack](https://content.luanti.org/packages/Warr1024/szutilpack/) package which is a modpack by Warr1024 that contains a lot of useful mods for server management such as automatic restarts, pruning players or additional useful chat commands.

 ### Protecting the host machine
 - Standard advice on Linux/Windows server security applies.